-Find your voice for our wild lands!
-Apply Today!
+and find your voice for our wild public lands.

 Each spring, we hold a Wilderness Advocacy Leadership Training Session (WALTS) for new leaders at an inspiring location.
 This event is comprised of powerful learning sessions that are hands-on, experiential, educational, and FUN!
 Our leaders are trained in essential skills to build and motivate Broadbands to use effective and meaningful democratic action to protect the wild places we love most.
 Topics include:

 - How to toughen your stance on ecological issues

 - How to interact and advocate for healthy public lands with elected officials and land management agencies

 - Grassroots organizing techniques

 - Leadership, communication, and lobbying skills

 - Broads’ positions on issues such as grazing, off-road vehicles, and oil, gas, and mineral development